VIRGINIA BEACH, Va. (WAVY) — The driver in a deadly crash in Virginia Beach is now facing an involuntary manslaughter charge.

 Police originally charged 18-year-old Austin Foley with reckless driving and other traffic offenses in connection to the crash last month.

-Foley and another passenger both hospitaized with serious injuries following the crash.
+Foley and another passenger were both hospitalized with serious injuries following the crash.

 Court records show Foley was released on a $5,000 bond on Tuesday, July 30.
 He will have to undergo drug and alcohol testing, and he cannot drive.